 - Cut out into shapes you like.

 - Flip both sides.
-Stop cooking when both sides turn golden red.
+Cook until both sides turn golden red.

 - Voila!!
-Serve warm crunchy spinach carrot Xmas treats.
+Serve these warm, crunchy spinach carrot Xmas treats with your favorite dip.

 Video